cemvarol/AZ-400-JenkinsLab/JenkinsLab.md

     ```

-4. Sign in again to that VM to follow the steps down below
+1. Sign in again to that VM to follow the steps on the next Exercise

 ### EXERCISE 2 Set Up Jenkins
 >